eyanje/eyanje.github.io/_posts/2025-11-14-implementing-simple-authentication-middleware.markdown

 is constructed, this can return `inner.poll_ready()`.

 During implementation, one complication was the return type of the Future.
-Although the Future returns a Result, [Axum receives middleware](https://docs.rs/axum/latest/axum/struct.Router.html#method.layer) which never returns an Err.
+Although the Future returns a Result, [axum receives middleware](https://docs.rs/axum/latest/axum/struct.Router.html#method.layer) which never returns an Err.